rwharpernc/ED-Rare-Router/docs/technical-design.md

 - Fetches all unique systems from `rares.ts`
 - Includes rate limiting (200ms between requests)
 - Stores coordinates, allegiance, and government data

+**When to run**:
+- Before first deployment (recommended for production)
+- After adding new rare goods to the dataset
+- After correcting system names in the rare goods data
+- Periodically to refresh system data (optional)

+**Important**: The application works without this cache (falls back to API), but performance will be slower.
+The cache file should be committed to the repository for deployments.

 ### 3.2 EDSM Client (`src/lib/edsm.ts`)